 - Understand how the operations at your company are run.

 - Apply for promotion.

 I expect you will dig into the process for breaking down your goals a lot further than list above.
 With all the goals I have ever worked towards and achieved I have found it very important to have a set date for when they need to be achieved.
-You can download my printable pdf to help with this process.

 Have motivation – Vision boards, an aim for your goal

 For longer term goals I prefer to have written statements as to why I am working towards them, or how I will feel once they have been achieved.
-Having emotional ties will help you commit to it completely to what you are working for and remind you the why the hard work is always worth it.
+Having emotional ties will help you commit to it completely to what you are working for and remind why the hard work is always worth it.

 Now you know what your goals are and have the motivation behind you to take the steps needed to achieve them you need to solidify the actions.
 If the goal is financial divide your short term aim into monthly saving steps to make sure the result can be achieved.

 For example, if you plan on having £6,000.00 saved in a year for your fancy new car you will need to take £6,000.00/12 months = £500.00 that needs to be saved each month.
 This needs to be done for each goal whether the actions be broken down into figures, calories or time.